mdavish/green-tractor/README.md

 ### Serving Photos
 We use next-cloudinary to serve the images.
 Responsize sizing is really tricky, but [this](https://next.cloudinary.dev/guides/responsive-images) is a great explainer on how to do it.

+## Search with Algolia
+We ingest records to Algolia once per day on a cron job in Inngest, as well as upon creation of the listing in the `creatListing` method of the Prisma client.
+The `<SearchBar/>` component makes it easy to search for records in Algolia.